What is Ebola Virus all about?.. -- Facts, Disease, Treatment and Prevention

 virus disease (EVD) early because initial symptoms

+may be non-specific.
 For this reason, it is important

 that health-care workers apply standard precautions